Unikernel Linux (UKL): Motivation Goals

 \subsection{Ecosystem}

-While application and hardware support are normally thought of as the fundamental barriers for unikernel adoption, the problem is much larger.
+While application and hardware support are normally considered the fundamental barriers to unikernel adoption, the problem is much larger.
 Linux has a huge developer community, operators that know how to configure and administer it, a massive body of battle-tested code, and a rich set of tools to support functional and performance debugging and configuration.

 Our goal with UKL is to preserve the entire ecosystem on the general-purpose end of the spectrum while enabling developers to adopt extreme optimizations inconsistent with the broader ecosystem.
-This means operational as well as functional and performance debugging tools should just work.
-Standard application and library testing systems should, similarly, just work.\footnote{In fact, we used a great deal of \texttt{glibc} and libpthread's internal unit tests to identify and fix problems within UKL.} Most of all, the base changes needed to enable UKL need to be of a nature that they don't break assumptions of the battle tested Linux code, must be testable and maintainable as development on the system progresses, and must be in a form that can be accepted by the community.
+This means operational, functional, and performance debugging tools should just work.
+Standard application and library testing systems should, similarly, just work.\footnote{In fact, we used a great deal of \texttt{glibc} and libpthread's internal unit tests to identify and fix problems within UKL.} Most of all, the base changes to enable UKL must preserve the assumptions of the battle-tested Linux code, must be testable and maintainable as development on the system progresses, and must be in a form that can be accepted by the community.